Cluster categories and rational curves

 For derived deformation algebra, we establish a link between the existence of $\kiu$-enhancement and contractibility of rational curve and prove Theorem \ref{thmC}.

-\paragraph{\bf{Acknowledgments.}} The first author wishes to thank Yujiro Kawamata, Mikhail Kapranov, Sheldon Katz and Gui-song Zhou for inspiring discussions.
-The second author thanks Akishi Ikeda for kindly explaining the details of Section~3.5 of \cite{IkedaQiu18}.
-He is grateful Zhengfang Wang for inspiring discussions on singular Hochschild cohomology and for providing reference \cite{GGRV}.
+\paragraph{\bf{Acknowledgments.}} The first author wishes to thank Yujiro Kawamata, Mikhail Kapranov, Sheldon Katz and Gui-song Zhou for inspiring discussions, and Aron Heleodoro for the help on understanding \cite{Gaits11}.
+The second author thanks Akishi Ikeda for kindly explaining the details of Section~3.5 of \cite{IkedaQiu18} and Gustavo Jasso for help with section~7.2.
+He is grateful to Zhengfang Wang for inspiring discussions on singular Hochschild cohomology and for providing reference \cite{GGRV}.
 Both authors want to thank Michael Wemyss for many valuable comments and suggestions, in particular for drawing our attention to the work of August \cite{August18a,August18b}.
+They are greatly indebted to an anonymous referee for reading previous versions of the manuscript with great care, pointing out numerous local errors and inaccuracies and helping to improve the readability of the paper.
 The research of the first author was supported by RGC General Research Fund no. 17330316, no. 17308017.